jcbailey16/JavaApp_BitLinguist/README.md

 Program Developers: Jennifer Bailey, Kara Gustavus, Itzel Romero Sanchez

-BitLinguist is a desktop application built with JavaFX in Eclipse that allows students to practice their vocabularly for a foreign language class.
+BitLinguist is a desktop application built with JavaFX in Eclipse that allows students to practice their vocabulary for a foreign language class.
 For our first iteration, we choose to use Chinese as our test language.
 The application lets students study in two ways: through visual and audio "flashcards".
 If students choose the visual flashcard, a random picture of a Chinese word is displayed from a student-selected list (there are two uploaded in this version).
 The student will then provide the pinyin